 Nunn School Undergraduate Presents Research on WMD Terrorism at West Point

-Bird was selected to present at West Point’s 2nd annual Cadet/Student Conference on Terrorism, Insurgency, and Asymmetric Conflicts.
-The conference aims to enable a high level forum for undergraduate and graduate students to present research focusing on the characteristics, causes, and implications of terrorism and insurgency and to discuss the larger issues associated with asymmetric conflicts.
+Bird was selected to present at West Point’s second annual Cadet/Student Conference on Terrorism, Insurgency, and Asymmetric Conflicts held on March 27th.
+The conference is a high level forum for undergraduate and graduate students to present research focusing on the characteristics, causes, and implications of terrorism and insurgency and to discuss the larger issues associated with asymmetric conflicts.
 Those in the reviewing panel included West Point faculty and experts in the field.

 Conventional theories suggest that non-state actors do benefit from state assistance in the pursuit of chemical, biological, radiological, or nuclear agents.
 Bird and Kosal, however, found that an unanticipated trend appears: Hamas, which lacks significant state support, seems freer to pursue WMD activity; while there are limited attempts to attain or employ WMD by Hezbollah, which may be restricted because of its relationship with Iran and Syria.

-This work challenges traditional thoughts on the relationship between WMD terrorism and state support and improved understanding of terrorist organizations’ WMD motivations and capabilities.
-The broader impact relates to the strategy and policies of the U.S. to deter and pursuit and prevents acquisition or use of WMD by non-state actors.
+The broader impact of the research relates to the strategy and policies of the U.S. to deter pursuit of and prevent acquisition or use of WMD by non-state actors.